ericelliott/rtype/README.md

 #### The `Void` Type

-The special type `Void` should only be used to indicate that a function returns nothing (`undefined`).
+The special type `Void` should only be used to indicate that a function returns nothing (i.e., `undefined`).

 ```js
 setAttribute(name: String, value: String) => Void